XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### Creating Accounts ###

-The Payment transaction type is the only way to create new accounts in the Ripple Consensus Ledger.
+The Payment transaction type is the only way to create new accounts in the XRP Ledger.
 To do so, send an amount of XRP that is equal or greater than the [account reserve](concept-reserves.html) to a mathematically-valid account address that does not exist yet.
 When the Payment is processed, a new [AccountRoot node](reference-ledger-format.html#accountroot) is added to the ledger.

 If you send an insufficient amount of XRP, or any other currency, the Payment fails.